Conphucious/SteamDeckSleeper/readme.md

 `curl -sSL https://raw.githubusercontent.com/Conphucious/SteamDeckSleeper/master/installer.sh | bash`

-2. Change the controller scheme of `sleep-downloader.sh` on your non-steam library to `WASD + Mouse`.

-3. Enable your steam settings to allow gameplay during downloads
+2. Enable your steam settings to allow gameplay during downloads

 `Steam > Downloads > Allow downloads during gameplay`

-4. Download something on Steam and run the `sleep-downloader.sh` util.
+3. Run the `sleep-downloader.sh` util when you're downloading something and want to be idle.

 # Usage

-You can run this script manually via `bash ~/Desktop/run.sh` or double clicking the `run.sh` file.
+You can run this script manually via `bash ~/Desktop/jsds.sh` or double clicking the `jsds.sh` file and then select `execute`.

 You can also run this script as a non-steam game as long as you enable your `Steam > Settings > Downloads > Allow gameplay during downloads`.
+This however will not activate the screen off function.

 >Keep in mind, there is no way to reset the brightness and use the device again once this utility is activated.
 The only option is to restart the device to manually exit the utility.
 This utility is great for situations where you're about to go out but want some downloads finished without leaving your Steam Deck unattended all day on the charger.